precyon/Traffic-Sign-Classifier/writeup.md

 keep_prob2    = 0.4
 ```

 The model was trained using the Adam optimizer.
-It clearly performed better than the Stocastic Gradient Descent and very often better than RMSProp.
+Among the other optimizers that were tries, it clearly performed better than the Stocastic Gradient Descent and very often better than RMSProp

 #### Regularization
 Adding regularization was one of the first modifications we made to the default LeNet-5 model.
 A later section describes our iterations on the regularization parameters.
 - Dropout.
 We added dropout layers to all the fully-connected layers in the model.
 Dropout is not usually used in the convolutional layers and we mostly stuck to this using our iterations.
 - L2-regularization.
 Again, L2-regularization was added only to the weights in the fully-connected layers.
-The loss function from the prediction errors was augmented with L2-norm of the layer weights, scaled with a hyperparameter.
-While L2-regularization have us significant benefits in reducing overfitting, we set it to zero in favour of dropout as our validation accuracy approached closer to the training accuracy.
+The loss function from the prediction errors was augmented with L2-norm of the layer weights, scaled with a tunable hyperparameter.
+While L2-regularization gave us significant benefits in reducing overfitting initially, we set it to zero in favour of dropout as our validation accuracy approached closer to the training accuracy.

 #### Development history

-Since the number of iterations we large, we present only a few important changes to the model and the hyper-parameters that we took towards our target validation accuracy
+Since the number of iterations in the model development we large, we present only a few important changes to the model and the hyper-parameters that we took towards our target validation accuracy

 1. The starting LeNet-5 model from the [LeNet MNIST lab](https://github.com/udacity/CarND-LeNet-Lab) gave us an accuracy of around 87%.
-Changing the number of epochs, learning rates and batch sizes did not a significant increase in accuracy.
+Changing the number of epochs, learning rates and batch sizes did not significantly increase the accuracy.
 2. Implemented data normalization and conversion to grayscale.
 This improved the validation accuracy to over 90%.
 Most of the gains were due to normalization but it was decided to stick with the grayscale conversion anyway.
 More about this aspect in a later section.
 3. The model mostly overfit the training set.
 Training set accuracy has always been around 98% to 100%.
 To help solve this, dropout layers were added to all the fully-connected layers.
 L2 regularization was also added and tuned.
 This helped the difference to reduce and it improved the validation accuracy to around 92%.
 4. Data augmentation pipeline was implemented.
 Number of layers and filters were tuned further to try and reduce the overfit with additional nodes.
 This helped achieve a target and take the validation accuracy to beyond 93%.
 5. The multi-scale LeNet architecture was implemented by connecting the first convolution layer to the fully-connected layer.
 After tuning the number of filters in each layer and nodes in the classification layers, the final performance numbers were achieved.
 Removing L2 regularization gave better validation accuracy numbers and hence it was disabled.

-To help us during our iterations, we computed the performance of each class.
-Accuracy, precision, recall and F-score were computed for each class and mis-classified images studied to help choose appropriate augmentation transformations and normalization steps.
+To help us during our iterations, we computed the performance of each class. **Accuracy**, **precision**, **recall** and **F-score** were computed for each class and mis-classified images studied to help choose appropriate augmentation transformations and normalization steps.
 Following conclusions were made:

 1. There were some classes that had a very small number of training images compared to others.
-Rather unintuitively, **precision** and **recall** numbers were not exactly correlated to this fact.
+Rather unintuitively, precision and recall numbers were not exactly correlated to this fact.
 Baring a few, most of the classes of signs with low sample sizes did fairly well on our benchmarking numbers.
 Of course, this fact can not be generalized and depends heavily on the distribution and variation in the images in our three sets.
 2. Analyzing precision and recall helped decide on grayscale conversion as a normalization step.
 The following plot shows a plot of our benchmarking numbers for all the classes.
 ![Class-wise performance](./doc-images/classwise-final.png)
 2. Clearly `16` stands out.
 Analysis of the mis-classified images showed that this sign comes in 2 variants - one of which does not have a red border.
 Further analysis of random images from the training showed that this variety is not very well represented in the training set and this could be a cause for the errors.
 While the correct step here would have been to shuffle the three datasets well, we decided to convert the images to grayscale.
 This improved the performance of our model on this sign (although not overall because the dataset has very low number of such signs).
 The final class-wise performance is shown in the next section.

 This analysis also helped us discover more reasons for mis-classification like partial occlusion, over-exposure, bad resolution - the examples of which are far too many to show here.
 Many of these can potentially be solved by better normalization and data augmentation.

-A similar analysis could also have been done with a confusion matrix.
+A similar analysis could also have been done by plotting the confusion matrix.

 ### Model performance